COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 There’s a much quieter, more atmospheric inari shrine behind the main Dazaifu Tenmagu Shrine

-Inari shrines are characterised by the red gates and fox statues – I love the imagery, which was the inspiration for my fox shrine pattern – which you can now get on a backpack.
+Inari shrines are characterised by the red gates and fox statues – I love the imagery, which has been an inspiration for my designs.

 Fox Ema Boards at Dazaifu Inari Shrine